tdavis/twisted-docs/source/index.rst

 What is Twisted?
 ----------------

-Twisted_ is Python_'s oldest and most comprehensive *asynchronous networking engine*.
+Twisted_ is Python_'s oldest and most comprehensive *event-driven networking engine*.
 In simple terms, this makes Twisted the ideal solution for creating a variety of Internet servers and clients—from HTTP servers to IRC clients and everything in between.
 Still under active development after a decade, Twisted